About the CSSA

 Melissa has been a member of the CSSA since 2008.
 Apart from recently joining the Committee to serve as Secretary, she has been actively involved with our Annual Show, organising the sales section since 2012.
 Her interest in succulents is mainly those from Southern Africa such as Haworthia, Gasteria and a variety of Mesembs.

-Apart from spending time with her plant collection, Melissa loves her job teaching statistics, and coordinating animal and human research ethics, plus spending time with her dachshunds, and travelling to exotic plant habitats (when we are not locked down by a pandemic)!
+Apart from spending time with her plant collection, Melissa loves her job teaching statistics, and coordinating animal and human research ethics, plus spending time with her dachshunds, and travelling to exotic plant habitats (as often as she can afford it)!

 Treasurer